 Rename a File

 To rename a file or folder on the server, specify the path of the rename target and the action parameter "a=r":

 The ExpeDat Desktop client will prompt the user to enter a new name.

 Instead of specifying a single file to download or upload, a URL may request up to 32 download or upload targets.
 In both cases, the URL path must be that of an accessible folder.
 For downloads (Gets), add multiple "t=" keys each with the relative path of a file to be downloaded.
 For uploads (Sends), use a single "t=" key with the maximum number of files to be uploaded to the target folder.
 For example:

 When a Return URL with status results is requested, status will be provided for each target.

 At this time, the "t=" key may only be used with individual Gets or Sends.
 It may not target folders and may not be used with actions other than "g" and "s".

-After completion of a URL operation, control and status can be returned to a web page by specifying a properly escaped return URL using the "r" or "s" query key.
+After completion of a URL operation, control and status can be returned to a web page by specifying a properly escaped return URL using either the "r" or "s" query key.
 For example,

-The URL value given will be invoked when the requested transaction ends, whether by success or error.
+The URL given will be invoked when the requested transaction ends, whether by success or error.
 It may include its own query string to specify a session id or other parameters.